csudcy/outcade/README.md

 TODO:
- * Holiday vs bank holiday
+ * Deal with updates (e.g. request being authorised)
- * Clear all events from Outlook
+ * Mark all events as deleted/updated
  * About page
  * Fix timezone
- * Deal with updates (e.g. request being authorised)
  * Deal with other scenarios
   * What happens when there's a !
   * What happens when it's requested